sjrojanooo/spark/README.md

 # Data Engineering Experience
 Earlier this year I was given a wonderful opportunity to work with Apache Spark to help build, and be apart of a migration (moving from one system to another).
 It was quite a change from working solely with the pandas dataframes and small csv, and excel files, but I always welcome the challenge.
 I think working through challenges promotes the best growth.
 It has been such a great experience, and I feel like I have only scratched the surface in this brief introduction to the Data Engineering World.

-I wanted to have some fun and use open source data sets provided in the "Our World in Data" Repo [here](https://github.com/owid/owid-datasets/tree/master/datasets) to use the functionalities enabled from the SparkSession.
+I wanted to have some fun and use open source data sets provided by Kaggle "Adidas Sales" to use the functionalities enabled from the SparkSession.

 # Docker
 # Build Docker Image